 1131 General Biology I Laboratory.
-(1 credit hour) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: BIO 1133 A laboratory course with selected activities to illustrate the principles taught
+(1) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Corequisite: BIO 1133

 A laboratory course with selected activities to illustrate the principles taught in 1133 General Biology I, lecture.
-Two laboratory hours per week.
+Two lab hours per week.

 1133 General Biology I Lecture.
-(3 credit hours) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: BIO 1131 A lecture course for science majors introducing the student to biological principles including biochemistry, cell structure and physiology, metabolic processes emphasizing respiration and photosynthesis, reproduction and development, genetics, and ecology.
+(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Corequisite: BIO 1131

+A lecture course for science majors introducing the student to biological principles including biochemistry, cell structure and physiology, metabolic processes emphasizing respiration and photosynthesis, reproduction and development, genetics, and ecology.
 Three lecture hours per week.

 - 1134 General Biology I Lecture and Laboratory.
-(4 credit hours) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
+(4) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
 A course introducing the student to biological principles including biochemistry, cell structure and physiology, metabolic process emphasizing respiration and photosynthesis, reproduction and development, genetics, and ecology.
-Three lecture hours and 2 laboratory hours per week. - 1141 General Biology II Laboratory.
-(1 credit hour) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
+Three lecture and two lab hours per week. - 1141 General Biology II Laboratory.
+(1) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
 Corequisite: BIO 1143 A laboratory course with selected activities to illustrate the principles taught in 1143 General Biology II, lecture.
 OPTION: Special sections of this course emphasize field study and must be taken concurrently with 1143-FD lecture (BIO 1141-0F or BIO 1141-1F).
-Two laboratory hours per week. - 1143 General Biology II Lecture.
-(3 credit hours) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-Corequisite: BIO 1141 A lecture course for science majors that reinforces the concepts in 1133 General Biology I, while emphasizing the diversity of life.
-Topics covered include adaptation by natural selection, classification, ecology, detailed consideration of each group of organisms and viruses, study of animals and plants including their basic anatomy and physiology.
-OPTION: Special sections of this course emphasize field study and must be taken concurrently with sections identified as an "F" section, for example, 1141-0F, 1141-1F, etc. Three lecture hours per week. - 1144 General Biology II Lecture and Laboratory.
-(4 credit hours) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 1013 with a grade of "C" or better.
-A combined lecture and laboratory course for science majors that reinforces the concepts in 1133 General Biology I, while emphasizing the diversity of life.
+Two lab hours per week. - 1143 General Biology II Lecture.
+(3) Prerequisite: A score of 16 on the Reading portion of the Enhanced ACT or REA 0123 with a grade of "C" or better.
+Corequisite: BIO 1141 A lecture course for science majors that reinforces the concepts in 1133 General